 So, forget the prosecco this year and get festive with beer instead!
 These are all sparkling and tasty, to be enjoyed with family or friends during the festive celebrations.

 So, if you're not a champagne drinker, don't force it!
-Check out some celebratory beers this festive season.
+Celebrate with beers this festive season.
 Below are a few examples, but to be honest, if you're drinking beer, you can't go too far wrong!

-Geuze is a blend of different lambics (spontaneously fermented beer).
-Boon Mariage Parfait is a special one, this Geuze is a blend of only 3 year old lambics, where the trick is to perfectly match the different flavours of different lambics from different barrels, all with their own character.
+Geuze are a blend of different lambics (spontaneously fermented beer).
 The result is a complex, dry beer, clearly sour with fruity tones.
 It is bubbling like champagne and is contained in a similar bottle, in order to withstand the high pressure that is created during secondary fermentation.

 Rosé Champagne is not the purest form of the almost canonized French wine, but it does look festive.
 Do you want something sweet and sour, festive red and pink and bursting with fruit?
-Then try Bacchus Raspberry, a sweetened old Flemish brown with Raspberries.
-The paper around the bottle makes it extra festive.
+Then try a fruit beer, something with raspberries or cherries feels right for the festive season.